 Please note: most peanut butters (apart from reduced fat ones) are good, but here we share the ones we've found with the lowest carbs per 100g.

 Our best widely available peanut butter that is still top of the charts is - Whole Earth Peanut Butter with Pumpkin, Sunflower & Flax seeds

-This Whole Earth peanut butter has 4.6g total carbs and packed with extra protein and fats from the seeds, this peanut butter tastes lush!
+This Whole Earth peanut butter has 4.6g total carbs per 100g and is packed with extra protein and fats from the seeds.
+Plus this peanut butter tastes lush!
 It's a smooth peanut butter with added seeds, causing a slightly green tinge, but it has a lovely natural taste.
 It does contain palm oil but Whole Earth use sustainable palm oil.
 Whole Earth state:

-When comparing carbs on peanut butters, you may find that many of the no added sugar ones have more than double the carbs of others!
+When comparing carbs on peanut butters, you may find that reduced fat peanut butters have more than double the carbs of others!
 Steer clear of these high carb peanut butters as they are too difficult to tolerate.